henrymanley/cMapKMeans/README.md

 ![Spatial Meaned Clusters of Statements](kmeans.png)

 ## Set Up
 After cloning the repo and opening the respective directory, in the command line, paste: `pip install -r requirements.txt`.
 Then paste `python autoSort.py` to run the program.
 Open "sortData.xlsx" to find auto-generated sort data as specified by "globals.py".
-Change this file to change the sort...
+Change "globals.py" file to change the sort of the statements in "statements.xlsx".

 ## Concept Mapping
 <ul>